 If those options don't work, you could look into financing options, like bank loans or government grants, to help you get the necessary funds for your inventory.

 Don't give up!
 With a little effort and creativity, you might be able to make it happen.

 Launch your beauty business with confidence — automate orders and inventory and focus on growthSign up for free

 If you take the time to get ready, opening a beauty supply store can be a profitable and fun way to start a business.

+So, how to open a beauty supply store?
 First and foremost, you need to find out who your target audience is and where your store should be.
 You'll also need to get all the licenses and fill out any paperwork that's needed.
 Once you have everything in place, it's time to start ordering products for your store.